Dares galore in Punjab poll season | Politics

 - India

-Chandigarh, Feb 2 (PTI) In the bitterly fought multi-cornered Punjab Assembly election, political leaders across parties are playing the dare game by throwing various challenges at rivals and freely using the outbursts against opponents to woo voters.
+In a bitterly fought multi-cornered Punjab Assembly election, political leaders across parties are playing the dare game by throwing various challenges at rivals, asking them to contest only from one seat or play a 30-minute badminton match to prove their mettle.

 The game intensified after Congress fielded Channi from a second seat and SAD leader Bikram Singh Majithia chose to take on Sidhu from the Amritsar East seat.